by Linda Barth

 “I missed you, too, Mary,” I begin, then I don’t know what else to say to her.

 It feels like being carried along on gentle waves, sheltered and secure on the way to a safe harbor.
-But when we reach the entrance to my chamber, I don’t follow Mary inside, and instead I turn to Catherine and Vincent, stopping them before they can offer good night wishes and walk away.
+But when we reach the entrance to my chamber, I don’t follow Mary inside.
+I turn to Catherine and Vincent, stopping them before they can offer good night wishes and walk away.

 My bag starts to slip from my shoulder, the strap catching on my bent elbow, and the hidden book slaps against my thigh.
 I’m afraid the sudden movement will frighten the baby, and I think she senses something’s wrong because she whimpers in her sleep.
 I want to comfort her, but I can’t let them go, not yet, not until I tell them.